| Title: | The Exterior Calculus |

 Spivak 1961

--formsGiven a -form, express it in terms of linear
+-formsExpress a -form in terms of linear combinations of the

 K |